What is Form 2553? How to Save on Small Business Tax as an S Corporation

 - The corporation must not have more than one class of stock

-- In most cases, the shareholders must be individuals and not corporate entities
+- In most cases, the shareholders must be individuals, estates, and exempt organization, and not corporate entities

 - The corporation must file Form 2553 on time